mindspore-ai/docs/tutorials/source_en/dataset/cache.md

 num_iter = 0
 for item in data.create_dict_iterator(num_epochs=1):  # each data is a dictionary
-    # in this example, each dictionary has a keys "image"
+    # in this example, each dictionary has a key "image"
     print("{} image shape: {}".format(num_iter, item["image"].shape))
     num_iter += 1
 ```